xtagon/docs/docs/pages/tutorials/ruby.md

 Now you can open up your snake code and start playing around with it to make it do something more exciting than hitting a wall.

-Open up the web.rb file in the starter-snake-ruby directory and see what you can get it to do.
-Every time you save this file, you will need to stop the server with Ctrl+C and re-start it with `foreman start web` to reload your snake code.
+Open up the `app/move.rb` file in the starter-snake-ruby directory and see what you can get it to do.
+Every time you save this file, you will need to stop the server with Ctrl+C and re-start it with `ruby app/app.rb` to reload your snake code.

 ## Step 6 - Deploy it to the Internet